GeorgiaCoffee CountyBail & Release

 There are several ways to post bail in Coffee County.
 Understanding these options will help you choose the best approach for your situation.

-• What it is: Paying the full bail amount directly to the Coffee County Sheriff's Office (where the jail is located).
+• What it is: Paying the full bail amount directly to the Coffee County Jail.

 • How it works: You (or someone on your behalf) pays the total bail amount in cash.
 Once your case concludes, assuming you've met all court obligations, you'll typically receive approximately 90% of the bail amount back.
 The court usually retains a small percentage for administrative fees.

-• Where to pay: You can pay cash bail at the Coffee County Jail.
-Contact the Sheriff's Office for the exact location and payment procedures.
+• Where to pay: You can pay cash bail at the Coffee County Jail, located at 825 Thompson Dr, Douglas, GA 31535.
+Contact the Coffee County Sheriff's Office at (912) 384-4227 for the exact location within the facility and specific payment procedures.

 • Important Note: Make sure you get a receipt for your cash bail payment.
 This receipt will be necessary to reclaim your funds after your case is resolved.